Congratulations on installing Amp. This manual helps you get the most out of it.

 - Workspace-shared: visible to all members of your workspace

-- Group-shared: visible to members of specific groups you choose; Enterprise workspaces only
+- Group-shared: visible to members of specific groups you choose, and workspace admins (Enterprise-only)

 If you are not in a workspace, your threads are only visible to you by default.